gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 - things that I do not like about my interpersonal skills

 It is recommendable to answer something to these questions, otherwise it may give the impression that you do not have enough baggage and have not been confronted with a variety of situations (hence, reinforcing the idea that academics are not well-rounded).
 When answering it is recommendable to put them in a light that actually reflects something good for the company.
-For example, a classic: _tell me one thing that you do not like about yourself_ An example answer could be: _I am too impatient_.
-Then you follow by saying how you you cannot wait for getting things done and blah blah blah...
+For example, a classic: _tell me one thing that you do not like about yourself_.
+An example answer could be: _I am too impatient_.
+Then you follow by saying how you cannot wait for getting things done and blah blah blah...

 Lastly, prepare some questions to ask.
 I find it is a good opportunity to figure out the type of work you'd be doing and whether it aligns with your values and interests.